richgel999/ufo_data/bin/anon_pdf.md

 *   [https://youtu.be/VxA-Y4enohQ](https://youtu.be/VxA-Y4enohQ)
 *   [https://medium.com/@richgel99/william-bill-g-uhouses-marine-corps-service-verified-53890a291fac](https://medium.com/@richgel99/william-bill-g-uhouses-marine-corps-service-verified-53890a291fac) (rg - Uhouse's mil background verified)

-Note: Uhouse states he had direct knowledge of the flying disc simulator having worked on it at WPAFB, but the story of the alien occupants at Los Alamos was told to him.
+>**_Note_**: Uhouse states he had direct knowledge of the flying disc simulator having worked on it at WPAFB, but the story of the alien occupants at Los Alamos was told to him.

 **(PUBLIC DOMAIN)** - 1 November 2013 — Anonymous “A.H.” claims to have been a former Boeing Aerospace engineer with contacts at the NSA, ONI, NRO, USAF and Northrop Grumman.
 He claims Gen. Curtis LeMay told him there was a UAP crash at Roswell, NM, and an NSA source told him Henry Kissinger, George H. W. Bush and Ronald Reagan were aware of the UAP cover-up.
 He also claims a friend of his at Boeing was involved in a UAP crash recovery and saw ET bodies.